 If your vet suspects there is spurring (sharp edges) of the back-cheek teeth (molars), a general anaesthetic will be required to facilitate a thorough examination and treatment.

-What Can I Do To Help Prevent Rabbit Dental disease?
+What Can I Do To Help Prevent Rabbit Dental Disease?

 Feed a well-balanced diet high in fibre; a rabbit's diet should be mainly made up of hay (80-85%).
 As a guide, this means that a rabbit should eat their body size in hay a day.
 This increases grinding, dental wear and promotes intestine movement.

-Pellet foods are advised over a mixed muesli as rabbits will pick their favourite parts of the food, often leaving the most nutritional parts.
+Pellet foods are advised over mixed muesli as rabbits will pick their favourite parts of the food, often leaving the most nutritional parts.
 Feed a maximum of one tablespoon per day for dwarf and standard rabbits and two tablespoons for giant breeds.

 If you need help and advice on introducing daily brushing to your dog, the team at Woodward Veterinary Practice is happy to help, just ask for more details at the surgery.